ChrstphrHll/npc_gen/students/Jamye Napraeleon.md

 year: 2
 guild: Alderden
 partyID: 73
+tags:
+- Dragonborn
+- Wizard
+- Assault
+- 2nd
+- Alderden
 ---
 # Jamye Napraeleon
 ---
 ### Description
 - 2nd year Dragonborn Wizard in Alderden
-- frills, Violet Red eyes, and red skin
+- frills, Purple eyes, and red skin
 - Is Experimental and Rigid, and has Cunning as their ideal

 ### Organizations